 Foreigners who wish to travel to the U.S. under the Visa Waiver Program (VWP) must have a valid Electronic System for Travel Authorization (ESTA) approval prior to the time of travel.
 ESTA is the Customs and Border Protection's (CBP) automated web-based system that determines eligibility to travel without a visa to the U.S. for tourism or business.
 In general, a non-citizen may qualify for VWP if all the following are true:

 - the VWP applicant does not pose any law enforcement or security risk

 - the VWP applicant does not have a communicable disease (HIV is not considered a communicable disease for VWP purposes)

 In cases where the foreigner has had a previous visa application rejected -- or was ineligible for a U.S. visa -- he/she does not meet VWP requirements and may not travel on the VWP.
 Furthermore, if the foreigner has previously traveled to America, he/she must have been found to be in compliance with the conditions of the prior entries to the U.S.

 Note that if a foreigner is eligible for VWP travel but would prefer to have a visa, he/she may apply for the appropriate B visa.

 The VWP allows eligible foreigners to travel in the U.S. without a visa for stays of 90 days or less as long as the purpose of travel falls within either of the following categories:

 - Business, such as consulting with business associates, attending short-term training, negotiating a contract, or attending a scientific or education convention;

 - Tourism, such as vacationing and site-seeing, or seeking medical treatment;

-- Visiting, such as seeing friends or relatives, or participating to social events hosted by fraternal, social, or service organizations; or
+- Visiting, such as seeing friends or relatives, or participating in social events hosted by fraternal, social, or service organizations; or

 - Pleasure, such as participating in an amateur musical or sporting event or contest (for no pay), or enrolling in a short course of study (not for a degree).